QuietTerminalInteractive/TeacupSMPBot/README.md

 # TeacupSMPBot
-TwitchAnnouncer, AKA Steven, is a discord bot developed with the sole purpose of announcing Twitch streams of members in the TeacupSMP discord.
+TwitchAnnouncer, AKA Steven, is a discord bot developed with the sole purpose of announcing Twitch streams of members in discord servers.
 Steven does his job... to an extent